Best Masticating Juicer

-Next, the Aicok, the Mooka, the BELLA, and the Gourmia all earned a 4 out of 10 for their slightly subpar showing when it came to juicing hard produce.
-All four of these products created mild to moderate amounts of pulp when we juiced carrots, but the BELLA and the Mooka had the best carrot juice yield of this group — about 100 mL.
-The Gourmia followed with 90 mL, with the Aicok next at 80 mL.
-It was a similar story when we compared how well each product juiced beets, with the BELLA again getting the highest yield, followed by the Gourmia and then the Aicok.
+Next, the Aicok, the Mooka, and the BELLA, all earned a 4 out of 10 for their slightly subpar showing when it came to juicing hard produce.
+All three of these products created mild to moderate amounts of pulp when we juiced carrots, but the BELLA and the Mooka had the best carrot juice yield of this group — about 100 mL.
+The Aicok followed with 80 mL.
+It was a similar story when we compared how well each product juiced beets, with the BELLA again getting the highest yield, followed by the Aicok.
 Unfortunately, the Mooka did quite a bit worse with beets, having one of the lowest juice yields of the entire group.

 The Bella produced and average yield and amount of pulp for beets; It was on the foamier side with about 3/4" of foam.

 However, this trend flipped when we moved on to juicing sweet potatoes.
 The BELLA actually did the worst of the bunch, producing a pitiful 110 mL of juice with a huge amount of pulp, compared to the 205 mL made by the Breville.
-The Gourmia wasn't much better, only producing about 135 mL of juice with mild to moderate pulp.
 The Aicok and the Mooka actually did the best of this quartet, creating a little over 150 mL of juice with only a tiny bit of pulp.